XYIdev/xyi-sc/README.md

 1. Start setup.py

 - token.token should be created in /data/
-> If not create, you can create it manually, should only contain the token on 1st line.
+    > If not created, you can create it manually, should only contain the token on 1st line.